 ESTSIG overwrites the contents of ANEBUF with the estimated variances of forecast error.
 The variances are converted to standard deviations and written out by WRITESD.
+Note that with the introduction of background error estimates from the EDA (described in section 6.8) the calculation of forecast error estimates described here is no longer performed in operations.

-6.8 DIAGNOSIS OF BACKGROUND-ERROR VARIANCES THROUGH THE EDA
+6.8 DIAGNOSIS OF BACKGROUND ERROR VARIANCES THROUGH THE EDA